dankilman/awe/README.md

 pip install awe
 ```

+## Supported Python Versions
+Tested on Python 2.7.15 and 3.7.1

+Should work on many earlier versions I suppose, but haven't been tested so you can't be sure.

+These days, I'm mostly working with python 2.7, so things may unintentionally break on python 3.

+Support for Python 3 has been added after initial development, so please open an issue if something
+seems broken under python 3.
+In fact, open an issue if something seems broken under any python version :)

 ## Getting Started

 The basic idea in `awe` is that you create an `awe.Page()` instance in the beginning of your script. e.g: